2014 Scottish Cup final

 After winning the game 2–0, St Johnstone entered the 2014–15 UEFA Europa League in the Second Qualifying Round.

-This was St Johnstone's first-ever Scottish Cup Final in their 130-year history, and Dundee United's 10th.

 Route to the final

-St Johnstone
+St. Johnstone FC

-St Johnstone entered the competition in the Fourth Round.
+St. Johnstone entered the competition in the Fourth round.
 They began their campaign against Livingston at McDiarmid Park.
 Stevie May and Sanel Jahić scored the goals that sealed the Saints' passage into the next round.
 St Johnstone then took on Forfar Athletic in Forfar, winning 4–0, courtesy of goals from May, Frazer Wright, Michael O'Halloran and James Dunne.

 In the quarter-final St Johnstone were drawn away again, against Raith Rovers.
 Goals from Gary McDonald, Nigel Hasselbaink and Steven Anderson sealed a 3–1 victory.

 In the semi-final at Ibrox on 13 April, St Johnstone faced Aberdeen.
 A double from May ended Saints semi-final hoodoo and sent St Johnstone to their first-ever Scottish Cup final.

 Dundee United

-Dundee United entered the competition in the Fourth Round.
+Dundee United entered the competition in the Fourth round.
 They began their campaign against Kilmarnock at Tannadice.
 Andrew Robertson scored twice, with goals from Stuart Armstrong, Brian Graham and Gary Mackay-Steven sealing the Terrors' passage into the next round.
 Dundee United then took on St Mirren.
 United won 2–1, courtesy of goals from Ryan Gauld and Nadir Çiftçi.

 In the quarter-final Dundee United were drawn against Inverness CT. Çiftçi scored twice, with goals from Gavin Gunning, Mackay-Steven and Armstrong sealing a 5–0 victory.
-In the semi final at Ibrox on 12 April, Dundee United faced Rangers.
+In the semi-final at Ibrox on 12 April, Dundee United faced Rangers.
 Goals from Armstrong, Mackay-Steven and Çiftçi sent Dundee United to the final for the first time since 2010.